ahyros/flp_proj2/README.md

 A is chosen arbitrarily as the first vertex in `Vertices`.) and returns only those that visit every vertex (This is checked by asking if all known vertices `Vertices` are subset of vertices that are part of found cycle.)

-So now every possible path from A to B that visits every vertex is calculated and stored in a list.
+So now every possible path from A to A that visits every vertex is calculated and stored in a list.
 However, this list contains 'duplicate' paths, such as `[a,b,c,a]` and it's mirror `[a,c,b,a]` (these are different paths, but same cycles).
 These are filtered in `uniquePaths/2` predicate.
 Specifically, by predicate `noMirrors/3`: